Economic Rescue Balloons Past $1 Trillion as Talks Resume

 “We are going to be celebrating a great victory in the not too distant future," he said.

-On Capitol Hill, key congressional and White House officials converged Saturday for more talks.
-The sweeping aid package of paychecks for suddenly jobless Americans, money for hospitals and aid to industry is all but certain to swell far beyond the initial $1 trillion price tag.
-Combined with other actions by the Federal Reserve, it could be a $2 trillion pump to the economy, officials said Saturday.
+On Capitol Hill, key congressional and White House officials converged Saturday for more talks on the sweeping aid package, which would provide paychecks for suddenly jobless Americans, money for hospitals and aid to industry.

-The Senate was convening the rare weekend session with the aim of drafting the package Saturday, holding an initial vote Sunday and winning Senate passage on Monday.
+The Senate convened the rare weekend session with the aim of drafting the package Saturday, holding an initial vote Sunday and winning Senate passage on Monday.

 “This is not a political opportunity, this is a national emergency," he said.
 "It's time to come together, finalize the results of our bipartisan discussions and close this out.”

-McConnell said he wants to pass the aid package “as quickly as humanly possible.”

-It was a sentiment shared by White House legislative affairs director Eric Ueland.
-“We need to act with urgency, we need to act with significance, we need to act with boldness,” he told reporters.

-Despite the enormous pressure on Washington to swiftly act, the challenges are apparent.
+Despite the enormous pressure on Washington to act swiftly, the challenges are apparent.
 Lawmakers and administration officials labored late into the evening Friday over eye-popping sums and striking federal interventions, surpassing even the 2008-09 bank bailout and stimulus.

-"Everybody is working very hard,” Treasury Secretary Steven Mnuchin said, exiting one closed-door session and heading into another.
+Trump has largely stayed out of the details, which lawmakers on both sides of the aisle privately acknowledge may have sped up the process, but he said Saturday that he would be lobbying the lead negotiators.
+He also expressed a clear distaste for any industry, including the airlines, that would use federal assistance to buy back its own stock in an effort to increase profits.

+Banning stock buy-backs is one of Democrats’ top priorities in the emerging rescue package as lawmakers strain to avoid a repeat of earlier politically toxic bailouts.
+Senate Democratic leader Chuck Schumer said that meant no layoffs, no salary boosts for executives and no stock buy-backs.

-At the White House, Trump welcomed the stimulus plan, believing it is needed to stabilize the economy.
-On Saturday, he opened the briefing with a roll call of his administration's accomplishments, a week-in-review meant to rebut criticism that the White House was moving too slowly to combat the crisis.
+On Saturday, Trump opened the daily virus briefing with a roll call of his administration's accomplishments, a week-in-review meant to rebut criticism that the White House was moving too slowly to combat the crisis.
+He also pushed back against accusations that he was sluggish to act for fear of upsetting China, though he told aides last month that he had not wanted to alienate Beijing, an important trading partner, by criticizing its secretive handling of the initial outbreak.

-It came a day after he spent Friday's daily briefing in a fury, lashing out at reporters.
-When one reporter asked Trump what he would tell a worried nation, the president snapped, “I say that you’re a terrible reporter.”
+Fauci also, again, tried not to over-promise the effectiveness or speed of medication that could possibly be used to treat the virus.
+After Trump had exited the briefing room, he answered a question about Trump's tweet about the drugs by saying “I'm not totally sure what the president was referring to."

 Trump also sowed further confusion about whether he is using the powers of the Defense Production Act to force American businesses to manufacture needed medical supplies.
-He offered conflicting accounts of when he officially authorized it and did not provide any details to companies or products he was mobilizing.

-The administration also announced a further closing of the nation’s borders, as the U.S. and Mexico agreed to limit crossings to all but essential travel and trade, while the U.S. moved to restrict entry to anyone without documentation.
+Though he official invoked it this week, he said Saturday that he has not yet needed to utilize it to compel businesses to act, despite the pronounced supply shortage.

-Later Friday, the White House said a member of Vice President Mike Pence’s staff had tested positive for the new coronavirus.
-Pence spokeswoman Katie Miller said the staff member, who is not being identified, did not have “close contact” with either the vice president or Trump.
+Pence provided an update on a member of his staff who had tested positive for the new coronavirus.
+The staffer, who did have close contact with either the president or vice president, was doing well, Pence said.

-Pence said Saturday that staffer was doing well and that, out of abundance of caution, the vice president and his wife Karen would be tested for the virus.
+The vice president added that, out of abundance of caution, he and his wife, Karen, would be tested for the virus later Saturday.
+Yet Pence still stood just a few feet from Trump on the White House briefing room podium.

-Unveiled Thursday, McConnell's rescue proposal from Republicans builds on Trump's request for Congress to “go big.”
+Unveiled Thursday, McConnell's rescue proposal builds on Trump's request for Congress to “go big.”

 The GOP plan proposes $300 billion for small businesses to keep idled workers on payroll and $208 billion in loans to airlines and other industries.
 It also seeks to relax a just-enacted family and medical leave mandate on small to medium-sized businesses from an earlier rescue package.